 If you’re a frequent traveler–for pleasure or business–a great travel rewards credit card is a must-have.
 If you prefer to fly with a certain airline, a card that offers miles for that airline is essential.

-Airline miles credit cards are great because they can boost the miles you receive through your preferred airline’s mileage program.
+Airline miles credit cards can boost the miles you receive through your preferred airline’s mileage program.
 You can rack up miles by the millions.
 (Don’t believe me?
 Just check out the movie Up in the Air.)

 Note that the cards listed below are airline specific, rather than generic travel rewards cards that let you use your points on just about any airline.
 We’ve focused on great cards from some of the nation’s top airlines.